CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 Along with the [One Data](basics.html#one-data) principal, Stata also follows the One _-class principal - meaning you can only view the `return` or
 `ereturn` for the most recent command of that class.
 So if you run a `summarize` command, then do a bunch of n-class calls (`gsort` for example), the
 `return list` call will still give you the returns for that first `summarize`.
-However, as soon as you run another command, you lose it.
-You can save any piece of it using a macro.
+However, as soon as you run another r-class command, you lose access to the first one.
+You can save any piece of it using a [macro](#macros).
 For example, to calculate the average difference in price between foreign and domestic cars^[There are obviously other ways to compute this, but this gives a flavor of the use.]:

 ~~~~
 <<dd_do>>